Liban87/Azure_Cognitive_Services_proj/README.md

 ![MyResources](./ResourceGroupPIC "a title")

-After doing so, you need to fork this repository on your own GitHub and configure your Web-App for continous integration from GitHub.
+After doing so, you need to fork this repository on your own GitHub and configure your Web-App for continous integration from GitHub, don´t forget to replace the credentials of your own cognitive services account in this [file][./app.py].

 # Using
 After you access the service from the link in the briefing, you should see a page like the one bellow, where you write your text in the space and click on "traducir".